dillonHe/EasyEDA-Documents/Tutorial/new-v-4.1.1.md

 # What is new in the V4.1.1.X

-The new version EasyEDA, V4.1.1, now EasyEDA is 7 years old. introduces lots of new features.
+After 7 years of development, EasyEDA are pleased to announce the new version: V4.1.1. which introduces many new features.
 Try it at [https://easyeda.com/editor](https://easyeda.com/editor).

 ![](./images/NewV4.1.png)